-- national standard: a standard recognized by an official national decision to serve in a country as the basis for fixing the value of all other standards of the quantity concerned. - order number: Order number previously known as test folder number, starting with the letter "O" this is a unique 10-digit number that is issued by NIST that indicates that an official calibration or test has been requested by a customer.
-The accepted format is (Div; Group; E-Commerce generated Order Number; Fiscal Year) 682.0#/O-0000000###-2# - primary standard: a standard that is designated or widely acknowledged as having the highest metrological quality and whose value is accepted without reference to other standards of the same quantity. - quality manual: a document stating the quality policy, quality management system, and quality practices of an organization. - quality management system: the organizational structure, responsibilities, procedures, processes, and resources for implementing quality management. - reference standard: a standard, generally of the highest metrological quality available at a given location, from which measurements made at that location are derived. - secondary standard: a standard whose value is assigned by comparison with a primary standard of the same quantity.
+- national standard: a standard recognized by an official national decision to serve in a country as the basis for fixing the value of all other standards of the quantity concerned. - order number: This is a unique 10-digit number that is issued by NIST that indicates that an official calibration or test has been requested by a customer.
+Order numbers start with the letter "O." The accepted format is (Div; Group; E-Commerce generated Order Number; Fiscal Year) 682.0#/O-0000000###-2# - primary standard: a standard that is designated or widely acknowledged as having the highest metrological quality and whose value is accepted without reference to other standards of the same quantity. - quality manual: a document stating an organization's quality policy, quality management system, and quality practices. - quality management system: the organizational structure, responsibilities, procedures, processes, and resources for implementing quality management. - reference standard: a standard, generally of the highest metrological quality available at a given location, from which measurements made at that location are derived. - secondary standard: a standard whose value is assigned by comparison with a primary standard of the same quantity. - test folder: The term, if used in any level of this quality document can be defined as the order number.